-The squadron suffered badly on the 7th of September.
+The squadron had suffered badly but not without some success.
 It was called to readiness at shortly after 2 o'clock.
 This was the first day of the Blitz and most of the day's action was due to take place over Kent.

-The Squadron was ordered to patrol Hawkinge at 15,000 ft.
-Over Kent the squadron came face to face with row upon row of Ju88s, He111s Do 17s and escorting Bf 109's and Bf 110s.
+The Squadron was ordered to patrol Mayfield at 18,000 ft.
+Over Kent and up into South West London, the squadron came face to face with row upon row of

+Ju 88s, He 111s, Do 17s and escorting Bf 109's with Bf 110s.
 The German fighters fell upon the Spitfires and a huge dogfight developed ranging across London, Kent and Essex.

-Pedro Hanbury of 602 attacked a Dornier 17 and thought he had done enough to shoot it down but he was hit by return fire and managed to get back to Westhampnett trailing black smoke, but two other 602 pilots were not so lucky this day.
+Pedro Hanbury of 602 attacked a Dornier 17 and thought he had done enough to shoot it down, but he was hit by return fire and managed to get back to Westhampnett trailing black smoke, but two other 602 pilots were not so lucky this day.